 Over the summer, he featured in Disney +’s In the Soop: Friendcation, a variety show that follows a four-day friendcation to a seaside town with Choi Woo-shik, Park Seo-joon, Park Hyung-sik (Strong Woman Do Bong Soon), and musician Peakboy.
 The show premiered on July 22.

 The rumor mill also teases a return to acting — he had a part in the K-drama Hwarang: The Warrior Poet in 2016 — though there’s really been no confirmations in that department.
 People really want to see him in Squid Game 2.

 BTS is back!
 Through archival footage and interviews, anyway.
-As part of a deal between Hybe and Disney, BTS released a 4K concert film, BTS: Permission to Dance on Stage — LA, tied to their November 2021 show in Los Angeles.
+The group is reportedly adding author to their resume by releasing a book titled Beyond The Story: 10-Year Record of BTS on July 9, 2023.
+Written by the band and journalist Myeongseok Kang, the book is an oral history of the making of the group over the ten years they’ve been together.
+However, if you’re not a reader, as part of a deal between Hybe and Disney, BTS released a 4K concert film, BTS: Permission to Dance on Stage — LA, tied to their November 2021 show in Los Angeles.
 Meanwhile, the group is also getting an original docuseries.
 According to Disney, BTS Monument: Beyond the Star will include “a vast library of music and footage over the past nine years,” as well as “the daily lives, thoughts, and plans of BTS members, as they prepare for their second chapter.”
 The docuseries is scheduled to start streaming sometime in 2023.